caioedut/react-bulk/docs/docs/components/core/box.md

 **`corners`**

 Sets `borderRadius` style.
-The set value will be multiplied by the `theme.shame.borderRadius` value.
+The set value will be multiplied by the `theme.shape.borderRadius` value.

 ➤ Type: **`number`** <br/>